Soccer Physics: Does the Amount of Air Inside the Ball Affect How Far It Goes?

 - Data chart

-This experiment serves to acquaint students with basic information on how the amount of air in a soccer ball can affect the distance it travels when kicked with a consistent force.
+This soccer science fair project serves to acquaint students with basic information on how the amount of air in a soccer ball can affect the distance it travels when kicked with a consistent force.
 The greater the air pressure in the ball, the farther it will travel when a force is applied.
 In the process of conducting the research, the student will learn that atmospheric pressure may also affect how far the ball will travel.
 The student will learn about the relationship between air pressure and friction: the lower the friction, the farther the ball will go.
 The student will learn about concepts like air pressure, gravitational force, compression and expansion of air molecules, potential energy and kinetic energy.

 This science fair experiment also serves to acquaint students with the essential processes of scientific inquiry such as using a control, of identifying dependent and independent variables, collecting data, presenting data, and making good judgments about the validity and reliability of their findings.